CodeYourFuture/wordpress-module/lesson0.md

 Remember the 4 freedoms?
 You are free to modify the software and free to distribute the modification!

 But the Dashboard is not the only difference between the two.
-Although WordPress.com can be free if you have a Free Plan, there are a lot of things you are restricted from doing unless you upgrade to a paid plan, such as, for example, linking the site to your own domain or installing any plugins to extend functionality.
+Although WordPress.com can be free if you have a Free Plan, you are restricted from doing a lot of things unless you upgrade to a paid plan, such as, for example, linking the site to your own domain or installing any plugins to extend functionality.

 Whereas with WordPress.org there are no restrictions whatsoever, but you need to install it on your own host, with your own domain and either do the site maintenance yourself or hire someone to do it for you.